feathersjs/docs/cookbook/authentication/google.md

   }
 }
 ```
-Note: Use the generated credentials of the OAuth client ID, the key and secret in the example no longer exist.
+Note: Use the generated credentials of the OAuth client ID.

 ## Using the data returned from the Google App through a custom OAuth Strategy